dassinion/andzabbix/README.md

 Donations
 ---------
-To support development of this project to the original author (zone117x), feel free to donate :)
+To support development of this project to the original author (dassinion), feel free to donate :)

 * BTC: `1JsoXNsPkogVvm28EJoJbFBYfnfdwYZYbL`
 * LTC: `Lhj43AqqyM8xoH5jmErALivxy6onxkifAJ`